 This series of dialogues will focus on young people, creating a positive and action-oriented debate with emphasis on youth ambitions and opportunities in relation to employment, education, security and peace.
 It will look at how best to harness the energy and imagination of young people, whilst ensuring that they are equipped with the education, skills and tools that will allow them to become resilient and thriving citizens in a challenging world.

-This first event in the series will set out the challenges and opportunities facing youth in the 21st century.
-In particular, it will focus on the growing intergenerational gap which excludes youth from the decision making process and risks creating a future that fails to meet their needs.
+This first event in the series set out the challenges and opportunities facing youth in the 21st century.
+In particular, it focussed on the growing intergenerational gap which excludes youth from the decision making process and risks creating a future that fails to meet their needs.
 This is a shared challenge among the diverse regions involved in the series: across all of these regions, youth are asking for a new social contract.

 In the UK, intergenerational income inequality is growing.
 Millennials are at risk of becoming the first ever generation to record lower lifetime earnings than their predecessors.
 In parallel, their trust in traditional governance structures and their formal democratic participation are low.